Skip to main content

 (c) Services.
 The program provides or facilitates services meeting service plan goals.

-(e) Resident's records.
-A written resident discharge record is retained for three years following the resident's discharge.
+(d) Resident's records.
+A written resident record is maintained and available for Licensing review.

 (1) The record includes: